 Where to Stay: The Sheraton Erie Bayfront Hotel offers both great amenities and stunning views of the bay.
 You can even stay in and catch the sunsets from your room.
 Those looking for something more unique and an inexpensive weekend getaway in PA can camp directly on the beach at Sara’s Campground.

 Moving to the east, the Crayola Experience in Easton offers the chance for budding artists to have fun in a world centered around these popular crayons.
 Also in Easton, the National Canal Museum offers canal boat rides and interactive elements for kids.

-Where to Eat: Have a bit of family fun while you eat at Revolutions, a bowling alley and eaterie in one.
-If you’d rather relax during dinner, the Lehigh Valley is home to several great hot dog spots include Yocco’s and Blondies (which is also known for their awesome cupcakes).
+Where to Eat: After a long day of traveling the Lehigh Valley with kids, you’ll probably want an easy and relaxing dinner.
+Fortunately, the Lehigh Valley is home to several great hot dog spots include Yocco’s and Blondies (which is also known for their awesome cupcakes).

 Where to Stay: The best hotel in the region is the Hotel Bethlehem in downtown Bethlehem.
 This hotel is not only very comfortable but also centrally located near many of the mentioned sites.
 Located a bit further out is Bear Creek Mountain Resort which features skiing, a great pool, and many other amenities perfect for families.